 Of course, every consumer is different, so a simple Yes or No answer cannot apply to every reader.
 It’s important to do the math for your situation.
 Here’s a straightforward example:

-If you carry a balance of $5,000 on one card, and the cost of credit card protection is 99 cents, you’ll pay out $49.50 month or $594/year.
+If you carry a balance of $5,000 on one card, and the cost of credit card protection is $0.99 per $100, you’ll pay out $49.50 month or $594/year for the credit protection plan.
 Since just one late payment can knock your credit score down by approximately 50 points, credit protection plans are an “all or nothing” proposition.

 If you have multiple cards with balances, it doesn’t make sense to get credit protection on only one card, so multiply that by your total amount of debt.

 In most cases, it makes more sense to put the extra money toward paying down your balances faster and building an emergency savings account.